VerifyTests/Verify.Sample/runsheet.md

 # Converters

-Above samples Winforms and Sql were implemented as converters, but only output one file.
+Above samples WinForms and Sql were implemented as converters, but only output one file.

 Converters can output multiple files

-# Parameterised Testing
+# Parameterized Testing

  * file naming
  * Demo: ParamTests